 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), automotive service technicians and mechanics earned an annual mean salary of $39,450 in 2013.
-Job opportunities were expected to expand by nine percent from 2012-2022, the BLS predicted.
+According to the U.S. Bureau of Labor Statistics (BLS), automotive service technicians and mechanics earned an average annual salary of $40,720 in 2015.
+Job opportunities are expected to expand by 5 percent from 2014-2024.